 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Merseyside Police receives funding from the Home Office to deter serious violence and antisocial behaviour.
+Merseyside Police receives funding from the government to help reduce serious violence and antisocial behaviour through the Hotspot Action Fund.

-During these patrols, officers are also collecting vital intelligence to help them improve the day-to-day safety of those that live, study and work in the area.
+During these patrols, officers also gather vital intelligence to help improve safety for everyone who lives, works, or studies in the area.